 Jackson Lewis Listed by SilentRansomGroup Ransomware Group

 On April 22, 2026, law firm Jackson Lewis P.C. appeared on the leak site of the ransomware group SilentRansomGroup.
-The firm, which specializes in workplace law and employment matters, had internal files exfiltrated during a ransomware attack.
+The firm, which specializes in workplace law and employment matters, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone who has worked with or for the firm’s clients could be affected.

 Public reporting indicates that SilentRansomGroup posted Jackson Lewis on its leak site on April 22, 2026.
 The data consists of internal files exfiltrated after the group gained access to the firm’s systems.
 Jackson Lewis P.C., founded in 1958 and headquartered in New York, provides employment-law services to organizations across the United States.
 No confirmed total of exposed records has been released, and the precise contents of the leaked files have not been independently verified by third parties.